Krystal Nielson Flaunts Tan Bod In A Floral Bikini

 “Could you be any freaking cuter?!?!
 I don’t think so!” exclaimed a follower.

-“You are so inspirational!” expressed an admirer.
+“You are so inspirational!” expressed a second admirer.

 Others had questions for the bombshell.